-- Inherited conditions, e.g., Cystic Fibrosis, which is caused by a defective gene, which creates a sticky mucus that clogs up tubes and passageways.
+- Inherited conditions, e.g., Cystic Fibrosis, which is caused by a defective gene, and creates a sticky mucus that clogs up tubes and passageways.
 The mucus causes repeated lung infections as well as obstructions in the pancreas, preventing important enzymes from breaking down nutrients.

 Bronchial asthma is a hypersensitivity disorder, resulting in spasm of bronchi, swelling of the bronchial mucosa, and excessive excretion of viscous mucus.
 There are two types; extrinsic atopic asthma which is an immunologically mediated condition, with an increase in IgE (Immunoglobulin E) and responds to allergens such as dust mites, pollen and mould.
 This can also be referred to as allergic asthma.

 Intrinsic (non-allergic asthma) a reaction to chemicals, cold air, exercise, infection, or possibly an emotional upset.

 Medical practitioners rank Asthma into 4 types, dependent upon its severity.

 - Mild intermittent asthma treated as needed with an inhaled beta agonist (bronchodilator) Blue pump.